 “Today and then come back later for you,” I said.

 “No, don’t do that to me,” Justin said.
 “I can’t stay here.”

 “No, listen, I think I can get down and back to Natales by morning.
 I’ll get Chad or someone and come back for you,” I said.

 “Come on, man, you’ve got to try.
 At least try,” Justin said, his voice spiked with fear.

 Despite the sun rising in the sky, the temperature was dropping.
 A cold front had moved in a few days earlier than forecasted.
 Justin and I had planned to be off the mountain before the weather changed.
 I was sure hypothermia was on Justin’s mind.
-If he were left alone, nobody would know when he slipped from sleep to cold death.
+Nobody would know when he slipped from sleep to cold death if he were left alone.

 “Allen, we gotta try getting down together,” Justin said.
 “We gotta try.”

 “Fine, we’ll just fucking flap our fucking wings and fly home,” I said.
 “How the hell do you think I am going to be able to lower you down?”
 I asked.
 “Doesn’t your little brain remember that we are sitting on the side of a 300-meter cliff?”